Car Rental in Austria (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from major international agencies at Vienna, Salzburg, or Innsbruck airports for convenience, though city locations may offer competitive rates - compare options and book in advance for better availability, especially during ski season and summer months.
+Rent from major international agencies at Vienna, Salzburg, or Innsbruck airports for convenience, though city locations may offer competitive rates - compare options and book ahead during peak ski and summer seasons.

-Before driving off, thoroughly document any existing damage with photos, verify you have the vehicle registration, insurance documents (green card for EU travel), warning triangle, first-aid kit, and high-visibility vest - all legally required in Austria.
+Before driving off, thoroughly document any existing damage with photos, verify you have the vehicle registration, insurance documents (green card), warning triangle, first-aid kit, and reflective vest - all legally required in Austria.

-Austria enforces strict winter tire requirements from November to April, and vehicles must carry snow chains in alpine regions - police conduct regular checks and fines for non-compliance are substantial.
+Austria enforces strict winter tire requirements from November to April, and vehicles must carry snow chains in alpine regions - failure to comply results in significant fines and liability issues in accidents.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners